rydesun/cdpp/README.md

-# cd parent path ON SPEED! #
+# cdpp #

+cdpp, a shell function supporting one keystroke to change directory to parent path.

 cdpp is light and portable.
-It has only one dependency for query terminfo database: tput.
+It has only one dependency for querying terminfo database: tput.
 This means no demand for sed, awk, and so on.

 ## Ordinary Mode ##